leog25/zephyr-west-mcp/README.md

 ### Server doesn't start
 - Ensure Node.js is installed: `node --version`
-- Check that all dependencies are installed: `npm install`
+- Verify the package is installed: `npm list -g mcp-zephyr` (for global) or `npm list mcp-zephyr` (for local)
-- Verify the path in Claude configuration is absolute and correct
+- Check your Claude Desktop configuration syntax (valid JSON)

 ### Workspace not recognized
 - Confirm the workspace has a `.west` directory